 With this new law, we can say with scientific certainty that more car accidents will be prevented, and that lives of Michigan residents will be saved.
 Obviously, this is an area that I’m quite passionate about; and this new law is a relief for me and the other personal injury lawyers who work here.

 I sincerely hope you will consider the car accident statistics I’ve provided above, and the safety of others when you get behind the wheel and make decisions that can cause distracted driving.
 And if that isn’t enough, maybe the new possibility of legal fines and tickets may help before you pick up that phone to text while driving.

 – Steven M. Gursten is recognized as one of the nation’s top experts in serious car and truck accident injury cases and automobile insurance no-fault litigation.
 Michigan Auto Law has received the largest reported jury verdict for an automobile accident case in Michigan in seven of the past 10 years, including 2009, according to published year-end verdicts and settlements reports.

 – Photo courtesy of Creative Commons, by mrJasonWeaver

 Michigan Auto Law is the largest law firm exclusively handling car accident, truck accident and motorcycle accident cases throughout the entire state.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights to better serve you.
 Call (800) 777-0028 for a free consultation with an auto accident attorney.
 We are always here to help.